AishwaryaCodes/Movie-Recommender-App/README.md

 <br>
 **Solution**

-The Movies Recommender App solves this problem by providing:
+The Movies Recommender App solves this problem by providing:<br>
    1) Personalized Recommendations: Using a similarity-based recommendation model, the app suggests movies that align with the user's choice.<br>
    2) Visual Experience: It fetches and displays posters of recommended movies, offering users a richer browsing experience.<br>
    3) Ease of Use: Built on Streamlit, the app is simple, intuitive, and accessible, catering to users of all technical backgrounds.<br>